 E-Scooter Safety in Boston

 Understandably, one of the primary concerns with e-scooters is safety of both riders and those with whom they share the road.
-Injuries from e-scooter accidents can range from minor scrapes to severe head injuries.
+Injuries from electronic scooter accidents can range from minor scrapes to severe head injuries.

 Unfortunately, Boston saw its fair share of e-scooter accidents after the pilot program began.
-According to a report by the Boston Herald, there were 39 e-scooter accidents reported in Boston in the first three months of the pilot program.
-Many of those accidents resulted in serious injuries.
+According to a report by the Boston Herald, electric scooter accident statistics: 39 e-scooter accidents reported in Boston in the first three months of the pilot program.
+Many of those accidents resulted in serious injuries or electric scooter deaths so take precautions and safe your life and others life.

 The BTD has implemented a number of safety measures as part of the pilot program to address concerns.
 These include requiring e-scooter companies to provide safety education to riders, requiring helmets for all riders, and limiting the maximum speed of e-scooters to 15 miles per hour.
 Note, this is lower than the speed limit established under the Commonwealth’s statute.